nocobase/nocobase/docs/en-US/api/http/rest-api.md

 # REST API

-NocoBase 的 HTTP API 是 REST API 的超集，标准的 CRUD API 也支持 RESTful 风格。
+NocoBase's HTTP API is a superset of the REST API, and the standard CRUD API also supports the RESTful style.

-## Collection 资源
+## Collection resources

 ---

-### 创建 collection
+### Create collection

 HTTP API